saraimmtech/saraimmtech.github.io/README.md

 **Interactive UI**

 Since I'm interested in UI/UX, I added a simple button system at the top.
 It allows the user to toggle between emotions before they hit Enter.
 It’s a clean way to bridge the gap between a standard input form and a generative art piece.

+**Next Steps**

+To wrap things up, I’ve been thinking about where this project goes next.
+While the logic is solid, there’s a lot of room to refine the "Feedback Machine" to make it feel more like a professional, polished tool.

+Since I’m intrested most in UI/UX, the first thing I noticed is that the interface needs to be more intuitive.
+I need to improve the text placeholders and prompt indicators so users know exactly where and what to type without having to think about it.
+It’s about making the bridge between the "human" input and the "digital" growth as seamless as possible.
+I also want to add a "Feedback History" sidebar, where you can see a scrollable list of recent text entries that highlight which specific words triggered the shapes in the cloud.

 # Final Reflection